fable-compiler/Fable/docs/source/docs/interacting.md

 > This will work when exchanging objects with a server, if the server includes the type full name in a `__type` field and the client code knows the type definiton.

+## Publishing a Fable package

+See [fable-helpers-sample](https://www.npmjs.com/package/fable-helpers-sample) to know how to publish a Fable package.